discretize/discretize-guides/fractals/silent-surf/index.md

 Accept the harbinger's challenge and defeat the final boss while he has ten or more stacks of Dread Defiance.
 </Achievement>

 This fight has similar mechanics to Normal Mode but they're all more punishing.
-The overall damage pressure is fairly high &mdash; the numbers mechanic (_Frightening Speed_) deals 50% of each players' HP and the boss deals high amounts of torment and bleed to whoever's tanking.
+The overall damage pressure is fairly high &mdash; the numbers mechanic (_Frightening Speed_) deals 50% of each players' HP and the boss deals high amounts of <Condition name="torment"/> and <Condition name="bleeding"/> to any players hit by the bosses auto attack.
 That means your group needs to be ready to share heals right after splitting up and condition cleanses can be very useful, especially on days with <Instability name="Toxic Trail"/>, <Instability name="Flux Bomb"/>, and <Instability name="Afflicted"/>.
 Additionally, failing certain mechanics or falling off the platform leads to instant death or a party wipe.

 It is considered a condition-favored encounter because the fight is divided into relatively long phases and that allows condition builds, which generally have the higher benchmarks in the current balance, to ramp-up.
 Another consideration is that some of these builds have easier access to self sustain and damage mitigation without large tradeoffs when compared to power builds.